IthacaThings/ttn-multitech-cm/README.md

 ## mLinux version

-This repo has been extensively tested on later versions of mLinux 3.3.
+This repo has been extensively tested on later versions of mLinux 3.3 and 5.3.
 It is recommended to update conduits to a later version of mLinux before running this repo.
 It is important to keep your version of mLinux up to date to keep up with any security fixes.